fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 ### 14: What IS History?
 - _PoH_, 281-89; 290-322.
+- Review existing Intro Guide and come to class with a specific topic in mind.
+We will discuss proposed topics to manage overlap amongst ourselves and existing essays.

 ### 16: What is History FOR?
 - _PoH_, 323-56.
+- Create new pages for your essays.
+Copy and paste an existing essay into your new, blank one.
+Pick one that has good images, captions, and so on so you have working code samples already.
+- On your new page, write a 1-2 paragraph abstract of what you'd intend to do in your essay.
+This is a starting point, not a final commitment, but be thorough.

-## Week 10:
+## Week 10: All hell breaks loose

-### 21:
+### 21: Postmodernism I
+- Jeremy D. Popkin, _From Herodotus to H-Net_, "Glorious Confusion", 127-65.
+- Notes on forking repositories and developing your essay.

+{% include alert.html class='info' title='postmodernism so far' text="
+No posts for today, but look at the assignment for Wednesday.
+"%}

+### 23: Postmodernism II
 - _PoH_, 359-89.

-### 23:
-- _From Herodotus to H-Net_, "Glorious Confusion", 127-65.
 {% include alert.html class='info' title='postmodernism so far' text="
-Write a comment (400-500 words) about your take on postmodern history.
-Write/focus on whatever you like, but provide at least rough answers to the following kinds of questions: how have our readings affected the way you think about history?
-Does postmodern history constitute a historiographical paradigm shift?
-In other words: Are late twentieth-century ways of writing about history that we've discussed a 'rupture' from previous historiographies?
-Or are they more on a continuum of historiographical change.
-Be interesting.
+Write a slightly-longer-than-normal-comment (600-800 words) about your take on postmodern history.
+Write/focus on whatever you like, but provide at least rough answers to the following kinds of questions (but don't just answer them one by one):
+- How have our readings affected the way you think about history?
+- Does postmodern history constitute a historiographical paradigm shift?
+- Are late twentieth-century ways of writing about history that we've discussed a 'rupture' from previous historiographies?
+- Or are they more on a continuum of historiographical change.
+**These comments will be VERY useful for our Intro Guide.**
 "%}

 ## Week 11

-### 28: Discursive History
+### 28: NO CLASS: Work on your essays!
-* Foucault, _Archeology of Knowledge_, 21-39.

-{% include alert.html class='info' title='WTF' text="
-Everyone is a commenter for today, and you need to answer two questions to which you should devote roughly equal space:
-1. Translate Foucault's main points (readers choice!) into clear and concise language.
-2. What did you find most interesting about the selections, **and Why**?
-Note that what you found most interesting may or may not be what you consider the main point.
-"%}

-### 30:  Getting to the know the Intro Guide
-{% include alert.html class='danger' title='Revisions due' text="
-Be sure all edits are committed to GitHub.
-"%}

-## Week 12
-### 4: Essay Outlines
-{% include alert.html class='danger' title='Essay Outlines' text="
+{% include alert.html class='danger' title='Research Methods' text="
-For today, post a COMPLETE outline for your essay.
-With no reading assignment, this is obviously your focus, so DO IT WELL and save everyone (including your future self) headaches later.

-Your outline will be gradually expanded into your essay, so the better the topic points--WHICH WILL BECOME PARAGRAPHS LATER--the easier time you will have shifting your essay from topics (ideas) into prose (narrative).

-Your topic points should include the crucial explanations for what's significant about what you're talking about--especially how it deviated from previous historiography at the time and its legacy.

-Put your outlines in the [essays/outlines folder](https://github.com/unm-historiography/2019-fall/tree/master/essays/outlines)

 ### START BUILDING YOUR ZOTERO LIBRARY
 For more instructions on what to do, [watch this](https://www.youtube.com/watch?v=yD8_6MZFI8c&feature=youtu.be).

-### THESE ARE WORKING NOTES
+### MAKE WORKING NOTES
 As such, ask questions, makes notes to yourself and your colleagues (who will review your work later).

 ### DON'T FORGET CITATIONS
 If you just write stuff down and don't bother citing where you found it, you will have to eventually hunt down all the page numbers and THAT'S A HUGE WASTE OF TIME.
-As someone who has wasted considerable time on just that, please take my advice: take time to make accurate references THE FIRST TIME.
+As someone who has wasted considerable time on just that, please take my advice: take time to make accurate references AS YOU WRITE.
 "%}

+### 30: Discursive History
+* Foucault, _Archeology of Knowledge_, 3-17; 21-30; 31-39.

+{% include alert.html class='info' title='WTF' text="
+Everyone is a summarizer for today:
+- Translate Foucault's main points into clear and concise language.
+"%}

+## Week 12
+### 4: Essay Drafts I
+{% include alert.html class='danger' title='Essay Drafts Due' text="
+For today, post a COMPLETE draft for your essay.
+With no reading assignment, this is obviously your focus, so DO IT WELL and save everyone (including your future self) headaches later.

+'Draft' does not mean some half-baked sketch hastily thrown together so you have something to post.
+It means a COMPLETE FIRST VERSION that we can all respond to in a meaningful way.
+"%}

+{% include alert.html class='danger' title='Bring Paper Copies' text="
+We'll be doing a peer review session with your essays, so please bring TWO HARD COPIES of your essay to class.
+Print from the Intro Guide website!
+"%}

 ### 6: Narrative history

+{% include alert.html class='danger'
+title='First Revisions Due' text="
+Respond to your critics (and friends)!
+Incorporate changes while they are fresh in your mind.
+You will revise more later, so these aren't final revisions, but we want to take best advantage of the peer review exercise.
+"%}

 - Alex Rosenberg, [Why most narrative history is wrong](https://www.salon.com/2018/10/07/why-most-narrative-history-is-wrong/)

 {% include alert.html class='info' title='Discussion prep' text="
   - Where do you agree and disagree with this article?
 "%}

 ## Week 13

-### 11:
+### 11: Gender Histories
+* _Houses_, "Gender History", 253-62.
+* Catherine Hall, "Gender Division and Class Formation in the Birmingham Middle Class, 1780-1850" [= _Houses_, 263-76; skim].
+* Joan Scott, "Gender: A Useful Category of Historical Analysis", 1053-1075.

+### 13: Postcolonial Histories
+- _Houses_, "Postcolonial Perspectives", 263-76.
+- Dipesh Chakrabarty, "Postcoloniality and the Artifice of History: Who Speaks for 'Indian' Pasts?", 1-27.
+- Essay assignments for review

+## Week 14
+### 18: Reader Reports
-{% include alert.html class='danger' title='Expand Topic Points ' text="
+{% include alert.html class='danger' title='Reader Reports Due' text="
-Two steps for this assignment:

-1) Improve your topic points according to feedback

-2) Make them paragraphs (add/delete/combine as need be)

-#### Be sure your paragraphs have an expressed purpose, contribute to your argument, and cite adequate sources.

-"%}
+You'll post TWO 500-600 word comments on TWO different essays (randomly assigned last class) "%}

-### 13: Scales of history
+### 20: Scales of history
 * Kieran Healy, "Fuck nuance", 1-13.

 {% include alert.html class='info' title='Discussion prep' text="